RhetTbull/osxphotos/README.md

 > [!NOTE]
 > The git repo for this project is very large (> 3GB) because it contains multiple Photos libraries used for testing on different versions of macOS.
 >
 > If you just want to use the osxphotos package in your own code, I recommend you install the latest version from [PyPI](https://pypi.org/project/osxphotos/) which does not include all the test libraries.
 If you just want to use the command line utility, you can download a pre-built executable of the latest [release](https://github.com/RhetTbull/osxphotos/releases) or you can install via `pip` which also installs the command line app.
-If you aren't comfortable with running python on your Mac, start with the pre-built executable or `pipx` as described above.
+If you aren't comfortable with running python on your Mac, start with the pre-built executable or with `uv` as described above.
 >
 > Alternatively, to clone the repository without the test data:
 >